SNL-WaterPower/CACTUS-tools/README.md

 CACTUS-tools
 ============
 Tools for pre-processing CACTUS inputs and post-processing CACTUS results.

-HTML documentation is available on the `doc` branch.
+[CACTUC-tools documentation](http://snl-waterpower.github.io/CACTUS-tools/) is available on the `gh-pages` branch.

 ## pyCactus
-Contributors: Phillip Chiu, pchiu@sandia.gov
+Contributors: Phillip Chiu

 A Python module containing post-processing classes and scripts.